Darry1968/AI-Voice-Assistant-/README.md

 from PIL import ImageTk, Image
 ```

-Now let's understand the use of each module.
+Now let's understand the use of each module.<br/><br/>
-1. pyttsx3 - 'pyttsx3' is a text-to-speech conversion library in Python.
+**1. pyttsx3 -** 'pyttsx3' is a text-to-speech conversion library in Python.
 It uses different speech engines based on your operating system:

 nsss - NSSpeechSynthesizer on Mac OS X<br/>
 sapi5 - SAPI5 on Windows<br/>